droogmic/microrust/src/appendix/troubleshooting.md

 - Linux: You may not have enough permission to open the device.
 Try again with `sudo`.
 If that works, you can use [these instructions] to make OpenOCD work without root privilege.
-- Windows: You are probably missing the ST-LINK USB driver.
-Installation instructions [here].
+- Windows: You are probably missing the USB drivers.

-[these instructions]: 03-setup/linux.html#udev%20rules
+[these instructions]: setup/LINUX.html#udev%20rules
-[here]: 03-setup/windows.html#ST-LINK%20USB%20driver

 ### can't connect to OpenOCD - "Polling again in X00ms"